mlgvla/mlgvla.github.io/_posts/2020-04-07-dog_with_a_bone_nbsp_version.markdown

 `nbsp = Nokogiri::HTML("&nbsp;").text`

-This takes the HTML-edness away from the non-breaking space and converts to a space character that Ruby can happily deal with.
+This takes the HTML-edness away from the non-breaking space and converts it to a space character that Ruby can happily deal with.
 So then,

 `string.sub(nbsp, "")`